nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-elements/nuxeo-elements-quickstart.md

     gulp serve
     ```

-    **Note:&nbsp;**the README.md includes detailed information about the generated application so it's a good starting point to understand its structure.
+    **Note:** the README.md includes detailed information about the generated application so it's a good starting point to understand its structure.

     ![]({{file name='polymer_app_sample.png'}} ?w=600,border=true)